enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 }
 ```

-- Make sure in the public folder you have an image with the name of bg.
-If you have different image extension than jpg put that in the url.
+- Make sure you have an image named bg.jpg in the public folder of your project.
+If you have a different image file or format, adjust the filename accordingly in the CSS code.

+- This CSS code sets the background image for the body element, adds a linear gradient overlay for better contrast, ensures the image covers the entire viewport, and fixes the background position.

+- Save your changes and run your development server.
+Open your app in the browser and verify that the background image is displayed as expected.

 ### Creating a folder structure

-- Inside the src folder create a folder named pages and inside that create three folder home, login and signup and create jsx file inside it.
+- Inside the src folder, create a new folder named pages.

+- Inside the pages folder, create three new folders: home, login, and signup.

+- Inside each of the home, login, and signup folders, create a new JSX file.
+You can name these files according to the component they represent, such as Home.jsx, Login.jsx, and Signup.jsx.

-- Inside the src folder create a folder named components.
+- Back in the src folder, create a new folder named components.

 ### Designing the login page